Planning Your BP Engine Build

 Pistons – The OEM pistons can be made to survive for short periods above 8000 but are limited to about 7500 if you expect them to last 100hrs.
 Stick with the Mazda pistons or a well known US brand for OEM rebuilds.
 Stay away from mystery brand pistons/rings.
 We like the Supertech 4032 alloy pistons paired with Wiseco (NPR) XX rings for high rpm or high power.
 Tightest cylinder to wall, best oil retention and longest service life.
 Other good piston brands are CP, JE, Wiseco, Mahle, Manley.
 The BP is designed around fairly high tension rings, 16-18 lbs.
 Lower tension or thinner rings reduce oil temps and make a wee bit more power but tend to develop blow by in the BP’s low rod ratio architecture.
 Piston thrust loads are simply too great for fancy, super thin, low tension rings optimized for dry sump or high rod ratio engines.

 Crank damper – The OEM damper is stamped steel in most cases, a few years are cast.
 Besides not being rebuildable (elastomer replacement), they tend to not be round and well, fall off.
 High power or high RPM, the damper needs to be changed.
 Both elastomer and fluid aftermarket BP dampers have been proven to work well.
+All else equal, fluid based dampers have the edge in engine protection.
 The damper is a key ingredient in keeping the oil pump main and big end bearings alive.
 Many a nice engine done in by stock dampers.

 Valve Springs – The OEM NA8 springs have higher seat pressure than the NB engines.
 The NB’s start to float valves around 7800 with fresh springs.
 That float point drops over time as the springs slowly die.
 They are a wear item.
 SOP in race engine rebuilds is to toss the valve springs.
 The NB2 “VVT” stock intake cam has a very abrupt ramp which allows the valves to bounce violently past about 7800rpm.
 For F/I engines sticking to 7000rpm redline, a slight increase in seat pressure is a good idea as boost tends to blow the valves open a bit.
 For any engine expected to see 8000 rpm whether intentionally or not, we recommend a heavier spring like the Supertech “light double” spring kit.
 Above 8000 sustained, the “heavy double”.

 Valves – The most common mistake we see made with BP valves is getting too aggressive with the valve seat width in the hopes of improving flow.
-Stick close to OEM dimensions if you want it to last.
+Stick close to OEM seat width dimensions if you want it to last.
+Additional chamfer cuts past the seat improve flow without affecting durability.
 For sub 7200rpm N/A builds, the stock valves work fine.
 Significant improvements in flow can be had with back cut and/or oversize valves.
+Back cut valves work best in conjunction with deshrouding of the chamber.
 OEM valves need to be kept below about 1650° to keep from melting.
 This temp can easily be reached with a poorly tuned F/I or N/A build.
 Stainless valves bump that to about 1750° which is significant.
 They are also harder and will last longer under sustained high rpm use.
 The next step is Inconel exhaust valves which will survive 1900° without melting, mainly a concern in F/I builds.
+OEM valve seat material is hard enough.

 Lifters – BP05 and B6 OEM lifters are hydraulic and generally short lived at anything above 7400rpm.
 The NB engines have solid lifters with lash adjusted using varying size shims on top.
 The NB lifters are happy to the low 8000’s but only with low lift cams, which… won’t make power in the low 8000’s.
 For any engine that will either have more than .400 lift or see sustained >7500 rpm, we recommend SUB (Shim Under Bucket) lifters.
 They weigh a bunch less and will retain the lash cap even with the most extreme cam grinds.
 The reduced weight improves valve seat life and increases over rev protection.